SnapperGPS/snappergps-pcb-2/README.md

 * Operates for more than a year on two LR44 or SR44 batteries,

-* Weighs 12.7 g or 17.7 g (depending on the version, both including batteries and antenna),
+* Weighs 12.7 g or 17.7 g (depending on the version, both including batteries and antenna) or < 10 g with smaller LR41/SR41 batteries,

 * Has enough memory to provide about 11,000 or 22,000 position fixes (depending on the version),